ideaths/helm-common/README.md

 ## Additional Resources

-The `files` directory in the values repository can contain service-specific files like configuration files, HTML templates, etc. These can be referenced in your values files and mounted as ConfigMaps.
+The `files` directory in the values repository can contain service-specific files like configuration files, HTML templates, etc. These will be automatically copied to the service chart directory when deploying using `deploy.sh`.

 ## Customizing Templates